History by the year

 • National Convention held in Oklahoma City, Oklahoma.
 344 members in attendance.
 Power 5

-conferences had a meeting 2 weeks prior in the same location.
+conferences had a meeting two weeks prior in the same location.

 • Phil Junis (Johns Hopkins Univ.) awarded the Glenn Sharp Award.